tbui06/imu-gesture-classifier-random-forest/README.md

 # IMU Gesture Classifier — Random Forest

-The long-term goal is a low-cost wrist-worn coaching tool for badminton — something that can recognize swing technique without a camera or a human observer.
-This project is the first step: can a cheap IMU and a simple ML model reliably tell apart basic hand gestures in real time?
+The long-term goal of this project is to build a low-cost personal coaching tool for badminton.
+An IMU worn on the wrist can capture swing motion data for machine learning models, without a camera (expensive) or human observer.
+If the system can classify different swing gestures reliably, it could eventually provide real-time feedback on technique and consistency.
+This project is the first step toward that goal: demonstrating that basic hand gestures can be recognized from raw IMU data in real time.
+Specifically, I investigated whether an MSP430F5529 microcontroller, an MPU-6050 IMU, and a simple machine learning pipeline can reliably distinguish three gestures: idle, swipe left, and swipe right.

-The answer is yes, with ~95% accuracy on three classes (idle, swipe left, swipe right), running live off an MSP430 microcontroller and a laptop.

 ---